Daily thoughts on health and nutrition including the latest food fads, new products and useful tips and tricks for getting and staying healthy.

 Best option: go for reputable brands and long-standing formulas rather than the latest fad product.
 Ask for advice either from the supplier or a nutritional therapist, to make sure your taking the best supplements for your needs.

-invest in some rewards - Ms Haribo is the expert on self-incentivizing as a means of motivating, but in essence just plan a reward for when you hit your goal, whether it's losing a few pounds or giving up chocolate for two weeks.
+Once you've applied some health investment common sense you should have some money spare to invest in some rewards - Ms Haribo is the expert on self-incentivizing as a means of motivating, but in essence just plan a reward for when you hit your goal, whether it's losing a few pounds or giving up chocolate for two weeks.
 I've certainly got my eyes on a new season dress from Precious as a reward for losing my Christmas pounds through my January zen diet!

 Brain bars